-Grants payable beyond 12 months from December 31, 2016 are discounted to reflect fair market value using a risk free interest rate.
+Grants payable beyond 12 months from the statement of financial position date are discounted to reflect fair market value using a risk-free interest rate.

 The carrying amount of contributions receivable is based on the present value of expected cash flows, calculated using discount rates determined at the date of the gift.
 Management does not believe that the carrying amount differs materially from fair value.